 Getting through?
-How Catholic colleges are responding to sexual assault
+Catholic colleges respond to sexual assault

 Catholic colleges are learning the right way to answer when a victim of sexual assault calls for help.